-1. Name of Student Student ID# 2.
-Current Address 3.
-Home Telephone Number 4.
-Date of Request 5.
-Semester/Year of last enrollment in the Baccalaureate Nursing Program 6.
-Reason for withdrawal/dismissal from the Baccalaureate Nursing Program 7.
-Semester/Year requested for readmission 8.
-Catalog number(s) and title(s) of nursing course(s) and general education course(s) for which you are seeking readmission.
-9. Catalog number(s) and title(s) of any course(s) in which you are now enrolled or have completed since your withdrawal/dismissal BSN Student Handbook Page 60Application Form for Readmission to the BSN Program 10.
+1. Name of Student Student ID#

+2. Current Address

+3. Home Telephone Number

+4. Date of Request

+5. Semester/Year of last enrollment in the Nursing Program

+6. Reason for withdrawal/dismissal from the Baccalaureate N

+7. Semester/Year requested for readmission

+8. Catalog number(s) and title(s) of nursing course(s) and gen seeking readmission. •

+9. Catalog number(s) and title(s) of any course(s) in which yo since your withdrawal/dismissal

 If not enrolled at Shawnee State University, are you currently enrolled at another college or University?
 If yes, please name the institution and courses in which you are enrolled.
-11. What have you been involved with, in relation to academic course work, work experience, etc., since your withdrawal/dismissal from the Associate Degree Nursing Program?

-12. Outline your plan for academic success:
+What have you been involved with, in relation to academic course work, work experience, etc., since your withdrawal/dismissal from the Associate Degree Nursing Program?
+Outline your plan for academic success: dent's Signature Date roved by Faculty 11/5/99 sed and approved by Faculty 10/2/00 ewed by Faculty 5/25/01